 Key Fob Lock

-Radio Frequency has dramatically changed the way many people open their cars today.
-Being able to unlock a door at the push of the button has enhanced convenience and safety as well.
+Radio frequency has dramatically changed the way many people open their cars today.
+Being able to unlock a door with a key fob has enhanced convenience and safety as well.
 By alleviating the need to insert a key into a lock to open a car door, many are able to pay more attention to their surroundings and make sure nothing is amiss.

-Today there are also Radio Frequency door locks for the home.
+Today there are proximity door locks for the home.
 These highly rated locks can be opened from up to 30 feet away.
 The same increase in safety occurs on a home as it did with a car.
 By being able to unlock your door at the touch of a button, a home owner’s attention can be more directed to the safety of their surroundings.